morgen-peschke/trans-factsheet/README.md

-  and something else I found while searching for the other details, which is that if we look at functional similarities rather than just structural ones, trans brains are more like the desired gender - [https://health.clevelandclinic.org/research-on-the-transgender-brain-what-you-should-know](https://health.clevelandclinic.org/research-on-the-transgender-brain-what-you-should-know); as for the hand coordination example I can't specifically find anything on that because it seems fairly niche but it's well known that use will solidify/dedicate more myelin sheathing to certain brain paths including coordination
+  and something else I found while searching for the other details, which is that if we look at functional similarities rather than just structural ones, trans brains are more like the desired gender - [https://health.clevelandclinic.org/research-on-the-transgender-brain-what-you-should-know](https://health.clevelandclinic.org/research-on-the-transgender-brain-what-you-should-know); as for the hand coordination example I can't specifically find anything on that because it seems fairly niche but it's well known that use will solidify/dedicate more myelin sheathing to certain brain paths including coordination.
 * [https://sillyolyou.wordpress.com/2019/05/16/the-illusion-of-neurosex-your-brain-is-not-male-nor-female/](https://sillyolyou.wordpress.com/2019/05/16/the-illusion-of-neurosex-your-brain-is-not-male-nor-female/)
-  This source argues that the brain is not truly 'male' nor 'female' and that the dichotomy doesn't make much sense in the context of neuroscience
+  This source argues that the brain is not truly 'male' nor 'female' and that the dichotomy doesn't make much sense in the context of neuroscience.
 * [https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4987404/](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4987404/)

 ---